locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

 The Code
 =========

-Because we are working with a RGB, mulitband image, we will need to correct the colors for each tile in order for it to displayed correctly.
+Because we are working with a RGB, a multiband image, we will need to correct the colors for each tile in order for it to displayed correctly.

 .. code:: python